twentyOne2x/attnmarkets/docs/protocol-design/squads-safe-remediation.md

      - **Recommended:** run the official Squads SDK (`@sqds/multisig`) yourself.
 Deploy a small worker (see below) that executes `multisigCreateV2`, derives the multisig PDA, and returns `{ status, safe_address, tx_signature }`.
 Point `attn_api` at this worker instead of the dead REST guesses.
      - **Alternative:** onboard to Grid REST (`https://grid.squads.xyz/api/grid/v1`).
 Use their documented resources, include `Authorization: Bearer <grid-token>` and `x-grid-environment: devnet`, and map the response back into our safe record.
 Do **not** reuse `/multisig/*`.
   3. **Unstick request `3144a127-79da-462d-8fb9-45ba343cb53a`.** After the new integration is live, resubmit the request so the SDK/worker (or Grid) creates the multisig on-chain, fills `safe_address`, and flips status to `ready`.
-  4. **Verify UI + portfolio.** Once the address exists, `GET /api/bridge/v1/portfolio/:wallet` should return 200 and the sponsor tour should dismiss.
+  4. **Verify UI + portfolio.** Once the address exists, `GET /api/bridge/v1/portfolio/:wallet` should return 200 and the user tour should dismiss.
 - **SDK worker outline (drop-in):**
   - Express service calling `multisigCreateV2`, deriving the PDA using `getCreateKey(idempotencyKey)`, sending the signed transaction with our `ATTN_WALLET_SECRET`, and responding with `201`.
   - See the code sample in the main thread (or attach it to `workers/squads-worker/src/index.ts`).
 Env requirements: `SOLANA_RPC_URL`, `ATTN_WALLET_SECRET`, `SQUADS_SAFE_PREFIX`.